 Death toll in China's coronavirus outbreak sharply rises to 17

-Seventeen people have died due to the virus, state-run China Daily reported.
+Seventeen people have died due to the virus outbreak, state-run China Daily reported.
 The coronavirus is a large family of viruses that causes illnesses ranging from the common cold to acute respiratory syndromes, but the virus that has killed people in China is a novel strain and not seen before.

 Common symptoms of the novel coronavirus strain include respiratory symptoms such as fever, cough, shortness of breath and breathing difficulties, according to the WHO.
-The Chinese health authorities said that 444 confirmed cases of pneumonia caused by a novel coronavirus (2019-nCoV) had been reported in 13 provincial-level regions in the country.
+Chinese health authorities said that 543 confirmed cases of pneumonia caused by a novel coronavirus (2019-nCoV) had been reported in 13 provincial-level regions in the country.
+Hubei Province alone reported 444 cases of coronavirus infections.

 Considering its potential to spread to different countries, the World Health Organisation (WHO) is holding a rare emergency meeting Geneva on Wednesday to consider declaring the Wuhan virus as an international public health emergency, as it did with swine flu and Ebola.
 Such a declaration, if made, will be seen as an urgent call for a coordinated international response in view of fears that millions of Chinese are traveling at home and abroad for the Chinese New Year and Spring Festival holidays starting from January 24.